 Use Ada's standardized numeric libraries (for example, Generic_Elementary_Functions) for common mathematical operations (trigonometric operations, logarithms, and others).

-Use an Ada implementation that supports the Numerics Annex of the Ada language reference manual, and employ the "strict mode" of that Annex in cases where additional accuracy requirements must be met by floating-point arithmetic and the operations of predefined numerics packages, as defined and guaranteed by the Annex.
+Use an Ada implementation that supports the Numerics Annex of ISO/IEC 8652, and employ the "strict mode" of that Annex in cases where additional accuracy requirements must be met by floating-point arithmetic and the operations of predefined numerics packages, as defined and guaranteed by the Annex.

 Avoid direct manipulation of bit fields of floating-point values, since such operations are generally target-specific and error-prone.
 Instead, make use of Ada's predefined floating-point attributes (such as 'Exponent).